Aidil Mohamad

 Aidil Bin Mohamad (born 10 August 1980 in Sarawak) is a former Malaysian footballer who played as a goalkeeper for Sarawak in the Liga Super.

 A veteran goalkeeper for Sarawak, Aidil played for Sarawak senior team starting in 2007.
 He was a leading figure to Sarawak promotion campaign in the 2011 Malaysia Premier League, only conceding 16 goals throughout the season as Sarawak finished runners-up in the league.

 At the end of 2015 Malaysia Super League season, he announced his retirement from football.
-A year later, he return to Sarawak for 2017 Malaysia Super League campaign.
+A year later, he returned to Sarawak for the 2017 Malaysia Super League campaign.